simonetimi/next-gdr/README.md

 - [ ] Add all cron jobs
 - [x] Evaluate to migrate all get requests to API routes
 - [x] Investigate a way to cache information you don't want to fetch too often (like weather)
+- [ ] Movables should be able to reduce to icon or at least temporarely hide with a button

 ### Bugs